MOPAS XS Polisher

 a. flat for glue mounting (out of stock)

 Special dedicated jig can be designed upon request.

 Request PDF Do’s and Don’ts in polishing with the CPH7

-Micromesh polishing clothes gives best results.
+Micromesh polishing cloths give the best results.
 Use 15 cm wide cloth either square or rectangular (15×20 cm).
-Micromesh clothes can be ordered from JAAP Enterprise.
+Micromesh cloths can be ordered from JAAP Enterprise.

-Users: Conservators and Research Labs in Europe, USA and Australia:
+Users: Conservators and Research Labs in Europe, USA, Asia and Australia:

 UK: National Gallery London; Courtauld Institute of Art London; Conservation Dept U of Northumbria; Art Access and Research London.

-D: Doerner Institute Munich; Bayerisches Landesamt fur Denkmahl Plege Munich; Technical University Munich
+D: Doerner Institute Munich; Bayerisches Landesamt fur Denkmahl Plege Munich; Restauration Dept. Technical University Munich